YoungeuiHong/quill-footnote/README.md

 ### Include the Module in Quill Configuration

-When initializing your Quill editor, ensure that the `footnote` module and related keyboard bindings are included in the configuration:
+When initializing your Quill editor, ensure that the `footnote` module and related keyboard bindings are included in the configuration.
+`footnoteKeyboardBindings` provides custom shortcuts for managing footnotes, such as deleting them using Backspace or Delete.

 ```javascript
 const quill = new Quill(editorContainer, {